bramwelt/website/source/deployment-strategies.rst

 Tarballs
 --------

-Tarballs have been used to distribute software for a long time.

-Similar to language specific packaging, they are a single binary containing all the assets and code required for a project.
+Similar to language specific packaging, tarballs are a single binary containing all the assets and code required for a project.
+Consequently they don't contain a version management system, nor any facility for upgrades or rollbacks.

-They provided a few benefits over language packages.
-Because they are created outside the constrains of a specific language package manager, they can contain files from multiple projects, and languages, including other binaries.
-Extractions are not restricted to language specific installation directories.

-Tooling can be applied more granualarly as individual files or directories can be extracted.
+As individual application deployment requirements change, tarballs can be used with more flexability than their language specific counterparts.

+Because they can contain other binaries, application, and even code written in other languages.
+Installation is not restricted to language specific directories, and tooling can be easily applied granualarly since tarballs allow for extraction of individual files or directories.

-But they share some of the same problems with language packages.
-Extra tooling is required for deploying applications.
-They also don't contain a version management system, nor any facility for upgrades or rollbacks.
+They share some of the same problems with language packages though.
+Extra tooling is still required for deploying applications.
+Because this tooling is kept with the appliction, it also creates a bootstrapping problem.

 Native Packages
 --------------

-Enter native packages!

 Native packages make the ideal world I described a reality.
 They benefit both developers and system administrators by allowing the developers to